 One more thing that aids in low power consumption in OLED TVs is the way OLED TV pixels work.
 OLED TV pixels can turn themselves off individually whenever it is required.

 So even if your TV is turned ON, there might be many pixels that are switched off.
 This way, OLED saves more power

 Pricing is something that is a real concern for people.
 And, if we talk about the cost of both OLED and QLED, both cost like a bomb.

 Lifespan depends on certain factors like whether it has a source of backlighting or not.
 So, if we take this aspect, we can say that QLED has a high life, as it has a backlight source.

 On the other hand, OLED depends on individual pixels.
 So even if there are some dead pixels, the TV will still work for you.

 It has been observed that OLED offers greater eye comfort than any other TV technology.
 The reason is, it produces less blue light compared to other TV technologies.

 And we know that blue light is harmful to human eyes.
 So in the race of OLED vs. QLED in terms of eye comfort, OLED has the edge.

 Conclusion: QLED Vs OLED

-However, if you are looking for a TV having fewer burn risks and good display size, go for QLED Tv.
+However, if you are looking for a TV having fewer burn risks and a good display size, go for QLED TV.